Machine Learning for Electron-Scale Turbulence Modeling in W7-X

 \subsection{Database for three additional radial locations}

-For a more comprehensive overview, we will also investigate the construction of generalized models and assess their predictive capabilities at three additional radial locations: $\hat{\rho} \in \{0.1, 0.55, 0.75\}$.
-The data for these three locations were also generated by the \texttt{\textsc{Gene}-KNOSOS-Tango} framework.~\cite{Fernando2025} The available reference data are summarized in Table~\ref{tab:hi_fi_database_other_rad_loc}.
+For a more comprehensive perspective, we also construct radial-position–dependent coefficients for the scaling law~\eqref{eq:target_model} by performing regression on the coefficients of the reduced models for the original seven radial positions.
+The predictive performance of the resulting models is then assessed at three additional positions: $\hat{\rho} \in \{0.1, 0.55, 0.75\}$.
+The data for these three locations were also generated by the \texttt{\textsc{Gene}-KNOSOS-Tango} framework.~\cite{Fernando2025} No \textsc{Gene} simulation data are available for $\hat{\rho} > 0.8$ in the current database, so model predictions beyond this point cannot be validated and extrapolation outside the simulated radial domain is not attempted here.
+The available data are summarized in Table~\ref{tab:hi_fi_database_other_rad_loc}.